-These are full-time and/or part-time, non-exempt positions with a starting pay rate of $17.00 per hour.
+This is a full-time, non-exempt position with a starting pay rate of $17.00 per hour.

-NHA offers a $0.75 pay differential for bilingual staff.
+NHA offers a $0.75 per hour pay differential for bilingual staff.
 Spanish speaking candidates are strongly preferred.

 - Welcome new shelter families and coordinate move in and move out activities.